Skyline Community Search over Edge-Attributed Bipartite Graphs: Expanding-based Algorithm

-\ When designing an algorithmic strategy for the dimensionality equals to $1$ , a naive approach involves sorting the edges of the original graph based on attributes.
-The iteration then consists of continually adding the edge with the maximum value to an empty graph until it can form an ($\alpha$,$\beta$)-core containing all the queries, at which point the process halts.
-However, due to the limitation of adding only one edge per iteration, this method is relatively inefficient.
+As shown in Alg. \ref{alg:algorithm6}, we tailor for the scenario where dimensionality $d=1$.
+A straightforward method is to sort the edges of the initial graph by their significance.
+The iteration involves progressively incorporating the edge with the maximal value into an empty graph until it evolves into an ($\alpha$,$\beta$)-core encompassing all queries.
+However, its efficiency is curtailed due to the addition of merely one edge per iteration.
+To mitigate this, we introduce Lemma~\ref{lemma2} to establish a pseudo-upper bound for $f_1$ within the ESC, allowing batch processing.

-This study leverages the inherent requirement that queries must reside within the ESC and proposes Lemma~\ref{lemma2} as a strategic approach to ascertain the upper bound of $f_1$ in ESC.
+\textbf{Completeness:} The existence of an ESC $H'$ with $f_1(H')\geq f_1(H)$, $H'$ must belong to one of the following two cases: (1) it contains edges that are not in $H$, or (2) the edge set of $H'$ is a subset of the edge set of $H$.
+Since the algorithm continuously adds edges to an empty graph, the resulting community is the first ($\alpha$, $\beta$)-core that includes the query.
+If $H'$ contains edges that are not in $H$, these edges must have significance less than $f_1(H)$, and if $H'$ contains such edges, it contradicts the definition of $f_1(H')$.
+So, the first case does not exist.
+As for (2), if the edge set of $H'$ is a subset of the edge set of $H$, then $H'$ is not the largest ($\alpha$,$\beta$)-core, contradicting the definition of ESC, so there are no other ESCs.

-\begin{lemma} Given the query vertex$q$, the degree constraint on the layer containing $q$ is $\alpha$.
-The set of attribute values for edges connected to $q$ is denoted as $N_E$.
-The upper bound of the attribute of the ESC, which includes $q$, is the $\alpha^{th}$ maximal value in the sorted set $N_E$. \end{lemma}
+\begin{lem} Given the query vertex $q$, the degree on the layer of $q$ is $\alpha$, the set of significance for edges connected to $q$ store in $N_E$.
+The pseudo upper bound $\delta$ of the significance of the ESC is the $\alpha^{th}$ maximal value in the sorted set $N_E$. \end{lem}

-\begin{proof} Using a proof by contradiction, let $X_{\alpha^{th}}$ represent the $\alpha^{th}$ maximal value in the set of edge attribute values connected to the query $q$.
-If $upper>X_{\alpha^{th}}$, since $q$ must be part of the ESC, it must satisfy the structural constraints.
-Consequently, $q$ must be connected to at least $\alpha$ edges.
-However, in this scenario, the upper bound cannot satisfy the degree constraint for $q$, leading to a contradiction.
-If $upper<X_{\alpha^{th}}$, assuming that $X_{\alpha^{th}}$ forms an ESC with respect to $f_1$, this contradicts the definition of upper bound.
-Hence, the assumption is invalid, and Lemma ~\ref{lemma2} is established. \end{proof}